m1llen1um/practical-cryptography-for-developers-book/more-cryptographic-concepts/one-time-passwords-otp-example.md

 ## Server Setup

 We need to **create a base32 secret** which has to be shared between the authentication server and the client.
-We will use [Google Authenticator OpenSource](https://github.com/google/google-authenticator) OTP model which produce a **URI for an exchange** the secret and additional client-server details.
+We will use [Google Authenticator OpenSource](https://github.com/google/google-authenticator) OTP model which produce a **URI for an exchange**, the secret and additional client-server details.
 It includes the shared secret, the client's username, and the issuer's name.

 ```py
 import pyotp